 - Of the 128 credits students must pass to receive the degree, at least 84 credits (96 credits for a degree with honors) must be letter-graded C– or higher and be given by the Faculty of Arts and Sciences.
 The only non-letter grade that may be counted towards the requirement of 84 satisfactory letter-graded credits is Satisfactory (SAT).
 Please see the section below on Courses Graded SAT/UNS for an explanation of which SAT courses may be considered.

-- General Education, writing, foreign language, and certain concentration requirements can only be satisfied by letter-graded courses.
+- Writing, foreign language, and certain concentration requirements can only be satisfied by letter-graded courses.

-- Ordinarily, no freshman or sophomore may take fewer than three letter-graded courses (4 credits per course) in any term.
+- Ordinarily, no first-year student or sophomore may take fewer than three letter-graded courses (4 credits per course) in any term.

-Freshmen admitted to Freshman Seminars may earn non-letter-grade credit up to a maximum of 2 courses (4 credits per course).
-Freshmen may not ordinarily enroll in both a Freshman Seminar and another non-letter-graded course in any one term.
+First-year students admitted to Freshman Seminars may earn non-letter-grade credit up to a maximum of 2 courses (4 credits per course).
+First-year students may not ordinarily enroll in both a Freshman Seminar and another non-letter-graded course in any one term (with the exception of COMPSCI 50 and a Freshman Seminar).
 A Satisfactory (SAT) grade in a Freshman Seminar may not be counted towards the requirement of 84 satisfactory letter-graded credits unless the Seminar fulfills a concentration requirement.